A new construction of CAT(0) cube complexes: Examples

-If two $n$\=/coloured simplicial complexes $\Gamma_A$ and $\Gamma_B$ are triangulations of (PL) spheres, it follows from Fact~\ref{fact:links.in.mflds.are.spheres} and Lemma~\ref{lem:links.in.xcplx} that the link of every vertex in $\xcplx$ is a join of spheres and it is hence itself a sphere.
-It then follows from Fact~\ref{fact:cc.with.spheres.as.links.are.mflds} that $\xcplx$ is a closed manifold (when it is not trivial).
-Note that if $\Gamma_A$ and $\Gamma_B$ are not smartly paired then there is no control whatsoever on the resulting CLCC.
-It could, for example, have many connected components of differing dimensions.
-Conversely, if $\Gamma_A$ and $\Gamma_B$ are smartly paired then $\xcplx$ will have dimension $\dim(\Gamma_A)+\dim(\Gamma_B)+2-n$ by Lemma~\ref{lem:dimension.xcplx.smartly.paired} (it could still be disconnected though).
+If two $n$\=/coloured simplicial complexes $\Gamma_A$ and $\Gamma_B$ are triangulations of PL spheres, it follows from Fact~\ref{fact:links.in.mflds.are.spheres} and Lemma~\ref{lem:links.in.xcplx} that the link of every vertex in $\xcplx$ is a join of spheres and it is hence itself a sphere.
+It then follows from Fact~\ref{fact:cc.with.spheres.as.links.are.mflds} that $\xcplx$ is a closed PL manifold (when it is not empty).

+Thus, we obtain the following: \begin{prop} Let $\Gamma_A$ and $\Gamma_B$ be $n$\=/coloured PL triangulations of spheres.
+Then $\xcplx$ is a PL manifold. \end{prop}

-Note that if $\Gamma_B$ has dimension strictly less than $n-1$ then the same argument implies that $\xcplx$ is a closed manifold also when $\Gamma_A$ is a (PL) triangulations of any manifold (not necessarily a sphere).
-Indeed, every vertex $v$ in $\xcplx$ will have at least one $A$\=/coordinate and hence the contribution of the $A$\=/coordinates on the link at $v$ will be given by the link of a non\=/empty simplex of $\Gamma_A$, which is again a sphere.
-Similarly, we do not even need to assume $\Gamma_B$ to be a sphere as long as $\Gamma_A$ has not dimension $n-1$.
+If $\Gamma_B$ is a sphere of dimension strictly less than $n-1$ then the same argument implies that $\xcplx$ is a closed PL manifold also when $\Gamma_A$ is a PL triangulation of any PL manifold (not necessarily a sphere).
+Indeed, every vertex $v$ in $\xcplx$ will have at least one $A$\=/coordinate and hence the contribution to the $A$\=/coordinates of the link at $v$ will be given by the link of a non\=/empty simplex of $\Gamma_A$, which is again a sphere.
+Similarly, we do not even need to assume $\Gamma_B$ to be a sphere as long as $\Gamma_A$ does not have dimension $n-1$.

-For a more concrete example, we can let $\Gamma_A=\Ast_{i=1}^n \SS^0$ with the standard $n$\=/colouring assigning the to the $i$\=/th $\SS^0$ the colour $i$.
-Then, letting $\Gamma_B$ be any $n$\=/coloured sphere, the resulting CLCC $\xcplx$ will be a manifold of dimension $\dim(\xcplx)=\dim(\Gamma_B)+1$.
-Note that even if $\dim(\xcplx)$ does not depend on the colouring of $\Gamma_B$, its homeomorphism class does.
+For a more concrete example, we can let $\Gamma_A=\Ast_{i=1}^n \SS^0$ with the standard $n$\=/colouring assigning to the $i$\=/th $\SS^0$ the colour $i$.
+Then, letting $\Gamma_B$ be any $n$\=/coloured sphere, the resulting CLCC $\xcplx$ will be a non\=/empty PL manifold of dimension $\dim(\xcplx)=\dim(\Gamma_B)+1$.
+Note that $\dim(\xcplx)$ does not depend on the colouring of $\Gamma_B$, however, its homeomorphism class does.
 For example, let $\Gamma_A=\SS^0\ast\SS^0\ast\SS^0$ and let $\Gamma_B$ be a $3$\=/coloured circle of length $6$.
 If the chosen $3$\=/colouring cycles through the three colours it turns out that $\xcplx$ is the surface of genus $3$.
-Conversely, if we choose the $3$\=/colouring that is only alternating two colours (\emph{i.e.} we completely ignore one of the colours), we will get a surface of genus $1$.
+Conversely, if we choose the $3$\=/colouring that is only alternating two colours (\emph{i.e.} we completely ignore one of the colours), we will get a disjoint union of two surfaces of genus $2$.